 Propane is used to heat homes and businesses throughout the State of Idaho, particularly in rural areas.
-Residential propane prices in Idaho fluctuated between \$1.615/gallon to \$1.854/gallon in 2020.
-Since January 2019, propane prices have fallen approximately 36%.
-As of November 2020, propane prices were \$1.648/gallon.
+Residential propane prices in Idaho fluctuated between \$1.89/gallon to \$2.68/gallon in 2021.155 Since January 2021, propane prices have risen approximately 40%.
 Propane consumption is highly seasonal, with peak consumption in fall and winter.
-Propane is also used as a transportation fuel.